gentooboontoo/js-quantities/Readme.md

 Tests
 -----
 Tests are implemented with jspec (http://visionmedia.github.com/jspec/).
-Just open spec/dom.html to execute them.
+Just open spec/dom.html in a browser to execute them.

 Contribute
 ----------
-This project is missing some features of its parent project and is not completely bug free so fork it if you wish to bring your contribution.
+Feedback and contribution are welcomed.